-Synchronizing Data for Multithreading
+Synchronizing data for multithreading

 When multiple threads can make calls to the properties and methods of a single object, it is critical that those calls be synchronized.
 Otherwise one thread might interrupt what another thread is doing, and the object could be left in an invalid state.
 A class whose members are protected from such interruptions is called thread-safe.

-The Common Language Infrastructure provides several strategies to synchronize access to instance and static members:
+.NET provides several strategies to synchronize access to instance and static members:

 Synchronized code regions.
 You can use the Monitor class or compiler support for this class to synchronize only the code block that needs it, improving performance.